rubyworks/yes/qed/constraints/08_length.md

 ### Range

-Given a schema with a `count` constraint using a fixed range:
+Given a schema with a `length` constraint using a fixed range:

     ---
     //foo: